 Intellectual Independence Policy

 The Center for International Relations and International Security (CIRIS) is a nonpartisan organization that generates ideas and fosters debate on policy issues.
-Its staff, volunteers and members represent a diverse communicated united by a common belief in the mission statement of CIRIS to research and promote the fields of International Relations and International Security.
+Its staff, volunteers and members represent a diverse community united by a common belief in the mission statement of CIRIS to research and promote the fields of International Relations and International Security.

 The Center for International Relations and International Security embodies a nonpartisan network of leaders who:

 - promote the fields of International Relations and International Security,

-- are commited to do research an publishing articles in journals,
+- are committed to do research an publishing articles in journals,

 - provide education for professionals and students in these fields of study,